mondeja/mkdocs-include-markdown-plugin/README.md

 - **start**: Delimiter that marks the beginning of the content to include.
 - **end**: Delimiter that marks the end of the content to include.
+- **rewrite_relative_urls**: When this option is enabled, Markdown links and images in the content that are specified by a relative URL are rewritten to work correctly in their new location.
+Default: `true`.
+Possible
+  values: `true` , `false`.

 ##### Example